 When staying at the sanctuary you will be sleeping in either the volunteer house or in the large tent style rooms.
 The accommodation is normally allocated by our in-country team but you are more than welcome to put in a request.

 The volunteer rooms are basic but clean and comfortable.
 Each room has 2 single beds with all of the bedding being provided.
-During busy teams you may be placed in a triple shared room.
+During busy times you may be placed in a triple shared room.

 Alternatively, you could be accommodated in the large tents that are positioned close by on wooden platforms.
 Each tent has two single beds (again with all bedding provided) and a small separate living area.